 Not only is thrifting with friends fun but you can also work together to cover the store faster, especially if you know what the other is looking for and what size they wear.
 It also helps hold you accountable to the list that you made ahead of time.
 They’ll also let you know what looks good (or doesn’t look good) or isn’t a good deal.

 Use your smart phone to look up brands you don’t recognize to see if they’re well-known or sketchy.
 Compare similar items to see if you’re really getting a deal.

 Read the Labels

 Okay, I’m lazy when it comes to laundry.
 I will absolutely not buy something that is dry clean only.
 I also usually avoid anything that needs to be ironed or bleached.
 Which means I need to read all labels before I get too invested in an item to decide if it’s worth the effort.

 More important than the brand is the material the clothes are made out of.
 I will only buy real leather items because I’ve had many faux leather bags and shoes that just didn’t last long or didn’t look great after a few uses.
 I love the look and feel of well-respected and aging leather.
 I also stick to products that are mostly cotton or merino wool.
 Props if you find silk or cashmere!

 Because different brands aren’t always the same size, it helps to keep track of your favorites in a notebook or phone.
 This helps save time and I have fewer things to try on if I know what sizes fit me well.
 Especially those European sizes!

 I like to shop at thrift stores that have regular sales, discounted colors of the week, and coupons.
 I find better items if I’m regularly checking the store.
 I might not buy anything one week, but the next time I come in I might immediately buy a bag full of great items!

-If you want to learn more about buying thrift store clothes, check out these books I found online:
+If you want to learn more about thrift store clothes, check out these books I found online:

 ‘Til the next project,